CouncilofLorien/counciloflorien.github.io/docs/cards/G/ghosts.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
-> > Undead.
-Three strikes.
-After attack, each character wounded by the Ghosts makes a corruption check modified by -1.
-"The Dead are following...I see shapes of Men and of horses, and pale banners like shreds of cloud, and spears like winter-thickets on a misty night.
-The Dead are following." ---LotRV
+> > _Undead._ Three strikes.
+After attack, each character wounded by the Ghosts makes a corruption check modified by -1. <br>_"The Dead are following...I see shapes of Men and of horses, and pale banners like shreds of cloud, and spears like winter-thickets on a misty night.
+The Dead are following."_ ***---LotRV***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【9/&ndash;】</div>